Bolivia's vote a high-stakes presidential redo amid pandemic

 Bolivia’s vote a high-stakes presidential redo amid pandemicNew

-LA PAZ, Bolivia (AP) — Bolivians vote Sunday in a high-stakes presidential election redo that could determine its democratic future and bring a return of socialism to the country as it struggles with a raging pandemic and protests over last year’s annulled vote.
-Bolivia was once one of the most politically volatile countries in Latin America, but it experienced a rare period of stability under former President Evo Morales — the country’s first Indigenous president who resigned and fled the country a year ago after his claimed election win was annulled amid allegations of fraud.
-His ouster set off a period of unrest that left at least 36 people dead.
-Morales called his ouster a coup.
-Sunday’s vote is a re-run of last year’s election and an attempt reset Bolivia’s democracy.
+LA PAZ, Bolivia (AP) — Bolivians are voting in a high-stakes presidential election redo that could determine the country’s democratic future and bring a return of socialism as it struggles with a raging pandemic and protests over last year’s annulled vote.
+Bolivia was once one of the most politically volatile countries in Latin America, but it experienced a rare period of stability under former President Evo Morales — the country’s first Indigenous president.
+But he resigned and fled the country a year ago after his claimed election win was annulled amid allegations of fraud.
+Sunday’s vote is an attempt reset Bolivia’s democracy.